 More specifically, a 1-ounce serving of almonds equals about 22 whole kernels and has 170 calories, while the same portion of cashews consists of about 18 nuts and contains 163 calories.
 They have about the same amount of protein, but almonds have three times more fiber, with 1 ounce supplying 12 percent of women's and 8 percent of men's recommended daily intake.

-Fat Profile Favors Almonds
+Fat Content Favors Almonds

 In spite of having more fat, almonds are the healthier choice because they have a higher percentage of unsaturated fats.
 Cashews have more saturated fat, containing 3 grams in 1 ounce, or almost three times more than almonds.
 For this reason, the University of Massachusetts Medical School recommends eating almonds frequently and cashews only occasionally.

-Calcium vs. Zinc
+Calcium and Zinc

 Cashews have double the amount of zinc, with 1.6 milligrams in a 1-ounce serving.
 Since women and men need different amounts of zinc to maintain their health, a serving of cashews gives women 20 percent of their RDA, while men get 15 percent.
 Cashews and almonds are both good sources of iron and magnesium.